BenedictC/SequentialProxy/README.md

 Pros & cons
 -----------
-+ Little code required to create, thus easy to use as a drop in fix.
++ Pro: Little code required to create, thus easy to use as a drop in fix.

-+ Easy to use interface.
++ Pro: Easy to use interface.

-- Doesn't guarantee thread safety.
+- Con: Doesn't guarantee thread safety.
 If a reference to the object is held by an object other than the proxy then the this object can still perform concurrent access.

-- Message ordering issues can still occur.
+- Con: Message ordering issues can still occur.
 For example, thread A makes 2 sequential calls, but a call by thread B is
   performed between the 2 calls from thread A.

-- Slow compared to a specialised solutions.
+- Con: Slow compared to a specialised solutions.